RaccoonlabDev/docs/doc/can_pwm/README.md

 ## 6. Led indication

-This board has internal led that may allows you to understand possible problems.
+This board has an internal led that may allows you to understand possible problems.
 It blinks from 1 to 10 times within 4 seconds.
 By counting number of blinks you can define the code of current status.

 | Number of blinks | Uavcan helth   | Description                     |
 | ---------------- | -------------- | ------------------------------- |